As a practice task let's try the Vorple Notifications extension which lets us show information banners outside the actual story text.

 Include Vorple Notifications by Juhana Leinonen.

 In addition to including the extensions we need, the custom Vorple interpreter must be specified.
+(This step is not necessary when writing online with Borogove.)

 Release along with the "Vorple" interpreter.